The Fermionic integral on loop space and the Pfaffian line bundle: Introduction

+The plan of the paper is as follows.
+After introducing some preliminaries on loop space differential forms and spin geometry needed in the sequel, we prove a formula (to our knowledge originally by Atiyah) relating the zeta-regularized determinant to the parallel transport in the spinor bundle.
+This is needed in the sequel and gives the special case $N=0$ in Thm.~\ref{MainThm1Intro}.
+In \S\ref{SectionLineBundles}, we introduce the Pfaffian line bundle $\Pf$ and the Spin line bundle $\mathcal{L}$ over $\L X$ and construct the canonical isomorphism between the two in a language suited for the calculations to come.
+Then in \S\ref{SectionTopDegree}, we can finally construct the top degree map as an element of the Pfaffian line, the image of which under the previously constructed canonical isomorphism is calculated in \S\ref{SectionMainTheorem}.

-\textbf{Acknowledgements.} We thank the Max-Planck-Institute for Gravitational Physics in Potsdam-Golm (Albert-Einstein-Institute), the Max-Planck-Institute for Mathematics in Bonn as well as the Institute for Mathematics at the University of Potsdam for hospitality and financial support.
+\paragraph{Acknowledgements.} We are indebted to Batu G\"uneysu and Achim Krause for helpful discussions.
+We thank the Max-Planck-Institute for Gravitational Physics in Potsdam (Albert-Einstein-Institute), the Max-Planck-Institute for Mathematics in Bonn, the Institute for Mathematics at the University of Potsdam and the University of Adelaide for hospitality and financial support.
+The second-named author was supported by the Max-Planck-Foundation and the ARC Discovery Project grant FL170100020 under Chief Investigator and Australian Laureate Fellow Mathai Varghese.